New York E-2 Visa Lawyers for Business Setup and Investment

 Background:

 Our client, Koza, is owned by a German-born fashion designer who at the time of the original E-2 case was living in London.
-The client wanted to temprarily move back to Franfurt and to process her case from the U.S. consulate in Frankfurt.
+The client wanted to temporarily move back to Frankfurt and to process her case from the U.S. consulate in Frankfurt.

 The Challenge:

 The client had invested heavily in developing a valuable and recognized brand.
-Given demand for the client's bags in the New York fashion market and their swimwear in the Miami market, Coza needed to expand into the United States.
-Coza did not have the cash available to fund a significant expasnion.
+Given demand for the client's bags in the New York fashion market and their swimwear in the Miami market, Koza needed to expand into the United States.
+Koza did not have the cash available to fund a significant expansion.
 A question also arose as to the investment required for E-2 visa purposes.

 The E-2 Value of a Brand: Minimal Cash Investment